wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ### Program.Instructors

-Container for program instructors that provides context and conditional rendering.
-Renders emptyState when there are no instructors, otherwise renders children.
+Container component for program instructors that provides context and conditional rendering.
+Does NOT render if there are no instructors (follows Container Level pattern).

 **Props**